 Though many people see those as computer-only programs, there are many solid writing apps for Android devices as well.

-In this guide we will break down the six best Android writing apps in order to explain their features, benefits, and what makes each one so unique.
+In this guide, we will break down the best free Android writing apps in order to explain their features, benefits, and what makes each one so unique.

 1. Microsoft Word